-Having thick nails is an unsightly condition that can affect not just fingernails but toenails too.
+Thick nails can affect not just fingernails but toenails too.
+The affected nails can be unsightly or cause discomfort.
 Thick toenails, if left untreated, can worsen and cause pain.

 There are many potential causes of thick nails.
-If these are known, a person may be able to prevent thick nails from forming and treat them quickly if they do develop.
+By understanding the causes, a person may be able to prevent thick nails from forming and treat them quickly if they do develop.

 As a person ages, their nails can start to break down, or they may develop a condition that causes thick nails to form.

-Although there are many potential causes of thick nails, in the toenails a fungal infection is the most common cause.
+Although there are many potential causes of thick nails, a fungal infection is the most likely cause in the toenails.

-The exact cause of thick nails will help decide the treatment a person has to correct the condition.
+The exact cause of thick nails will help decide a person’s treatment to correct the condition.

-Thick toenails may go unnoticed in the early stages.
-But as the nails get more obviously thicker, a person may notice several symptoms, including:
+A person may overlook thick toenails in the early stages.
+However, as the nails get more obviously thicker, they may notice several symptoms, including:

 - brittle, easy-to-break nails